ekrof/ekerhovd.it/site/content/post/securing-data-transport-azure-sql/index.md

 # Data Transport

+The process of transferring data from an on-premises SQL server to an Azure SQL server is a critical task for organizations looking to leverage the power and scalability of the cloud.
+In this blog post, we will explore the ins and outs of data transfer, focusing on the secure and efficient replication of SQL transactions.
+We will examine the current practices, evaluate their effectiveness in preventing data corruption, theft, and unauthorized access, and provide insights on how to achieve a seamless and reliable transfer process."

-A core focus of this blog post is on the secure transfer of data from on-premises SQL server database to an Azure SQL server database.
-It examines the current practices, based on standard SQL server transactional replication and port 1433, and evaluates their effectiveness in preventing data corruption, theft, and unauthorized access.
+A core focus of this blog post is on the secure transfer of data from on-premises SQL server database to an Azure SQL server database.  and evaluates their effectiveness in preventing data corruption, theft, and unauthorized access.

 ## Dependencies